scientificcomputing/paper-with-code/docs/data.md

 ## Data repository

-I the data you want to share is really small in size (for example a few MB) then you could but the data directly in the repository.
+If the data you want to share is really small in size (for example a few MB) then you could put the data directly in the repository.
 Otherwise you should put your data in a proper data repository.
 We recommend that you use [Zenodo](https://zenodo.org) for this.